StarRocks/starrocks/docs/en/sql-reference/sql-statements/data-manipulation/BROKER_LOAD.md

 In v2.3 and earlier, input `WITH BROKER "<broker_name>"` to specify the broker you want to use.
 From v2.5 onwards, you no longer need to specify a broker, but you still need to retain the `WITH BROKER` keyword.

-> **NOTE**
->
-> In v2.4 and earlier, StarRocks depends on brokers to set up connections between your StarRocks cluster and your external storage system when it runs a Broker Load job.
-This is called "broker-based loading."
-A broker is an independent, stateless service that is integrated with a file-system interface.
-With brokers, StarRocks can access and read data files that are stored in your external storage system, and can use its own computing resources to pre-process and load the data of these data files.
->
-> From v2.5 onwards, StarRocks removes the dependency on brokers and implements "broker-free loading."
->
-> You can use the [SHOW BROKER](../Administration/SHOW_BROKER.md) statement to check for brokers that are deployed in your StarRocks cluster.
-If no brokers are deployed, you can deploy brokers by following the instructions provided in [Deploy a broker](../../../deployment/deploy_broker.md).

 ### StorageCredentialParams

 The authentication information used by StarRocks to access your storage system.